 Go to the Business and Employers section

 Go to the Support us section

-The Disability Team can advise staff on supporting students with disabilities and medical or mental health conditions and Autism and Autism Spectrum Conditions (ASC).
+Disability Advisers can advise staff on supporting disabled students and students with medical or mental health conditions and Autism and Autism Spectrum Conditions (ASC).

-The team are part of Wellbeing and provide an advisory and support service for students and staff with disabilities.
+The team are part of Wellbeing and provide an advisory and support service for students with disabilities.

 In October 2010, the Equality Act became law.
 This follows previous legislation: SENDA (2002) and the DDA (1995) which required Higher Education Institutions to provide reasonable adjustments to enable disabled students, including dyslexic/SpLD students, to access the curriculum.

 The Equality Act extends and strengthens the previous legislation with regard to disability.
 The legislation states that it is ‘illegal to treat a disabled person less favourably than others for a reason that relates to their disability without justification, and in some cases, it may be legitimate to treat a disabled person more favourably’.
 If a student is at a substantial disadvantage, the educational provider is required to make reasonable adjustments.
 The UK Quality Code for Higher Education advises that: